Hollandsworth-Maggart Preservation Society

 Preserving Asheville School’s Campus for a Lifetime

 Through our mountaineering program, students develop an appreciation for nature.
 We have the luxury of working, learning, and living in a stunning natural classroom.
 We're constantly reminded of nature's gifts.
 Our mountaineering program has recently achieved AEE Accreditation.
-This accreditation was inspired, in part by the program's focus on respect, preservation, and conservation of our environment.
-We now have this land trust to ensure that our students can continue to learn and grow surrounded by breath-taking landscapes.
+This accreditation was attained, in part through the program's focus on respect, preservation, and conservation of our environment.
+We now have this land trust to ensure that our students can continue to learn and grow amid rugged mountains.

-Thanks to the investment of the following individuals we have preserved nearly 100 acres of our pristine campus.
-If you are interested in preserving an acre and establishing your Asheville School legacy, please contact John Thorsen, Assistant Head of School for Advancement.
+We have preserved nearly 100 acres of our pristine campus thanks to the investment of the following individuals.
+If you are interested in preserving an acre and establishing your Asheville School legacy, please contact Director of Development Daniel Seiden.